iccaving/icccsite/content/tour/switzerland-2018-09-22.md

 On the way back up we were passed by the post bus, which suggests that an organised canyoner could get an easy shuttle to the top of this canyon.
 A short walk into the canyon landed us amongst the boulders, where we quickly changed and bathed in the water to acclimatise.
 The flow was not particularly high, which suited us fine, and the short pitches which followed allowed you to get a slight shower without fully pummelling you.

-{"The flow wasn't particularly high." left}(P1090104.jpg)
+{!"The flow wasn't particularly high." left}(https://union.ic.ac.uk/rcc/caving/videos/tours/2018%20-%20ticino/P1090107-ANIMATION.gif)

 We switched into two teams to leapfrog.
 Each pair had a 50 m rope in a bag.
 They would go and rig a pitch, getting the rope length roughly right and putting a block with a clove hitch around the spine of an oval krab.
 The next pair would arrive, and the one of them would descend.
 Using hand gestures, they signalled whether the rope could be shorter (for a drop off) or whether it was just right (conservative rigging meant the rope was rarely too short!).
 The block was reset to get the rope length as requested, and the second person from the pair would descend, and that pair would head off to rig the next pitch.
 Now the pair who had rigged and were waiting patiently descend, the final person carrying the rope bag on their back, carefully feeding out the pull rope as they went.
 At the bottom, the pull rope is pulled, the descending rope goes up, through the bolts and the whole rope falls down to be packed away.
 This pair then moves on, finds the pair in front and descends their rope.
 For short pitches (<25 m) this works well, resulting in rapid and fluid motion through the canyon.
 For longer pitches, the two ropes must be tied together so that one can serve as the pull cord, which slows things down a bit as both team must wait for the derig.

-{"Rainbows lurked at the bottom of every pitch.
-What do they want from us?!." right}(P1090192.jpg)
+{!"Rainbows lurked at the bottom of every pitch.
+What do they want from us?!." right}(https://union.ic.ac.uk/rcc/caving/videos/tours/2018%20-%20ticino/P1090194-ANIMATION.gif)

 After three pitches in rapid succession, the canyon broadened into boulder hopping or short wades through the water.
 We avoided a 7 m jump and climbed around to the left, before reaching our first big pitch, a C30.
 There were plentiful bolts, but we stuck with the suggested RD with an in situ traverse line.
 The descent was broken by ledges, and the pool at the bottom was relatively shallow so it didn't feel as intimidating as a C30 could have done.
 At the bottom the spray raised a beautiful rainbow which you could walk through.

 After this were a series of short pitches where we encouraged Alex and Chris to have a go at rigging.
 They soon got into the spirit of it, carelessly chucking some length of rope down and leaving it for the first descender to determine if it was enough.
 A couple of interesting new challenges followed, with a deep, spray-lashed pool where the deriggers had to tread water and pack rope at the same time.
 The canyon was beautiful, with luxurious green vegetation and clean water flowing over smooth, textured rock.

-{"It takes two...to pull the rope whilst treading water in a pool." left}(P1090272.jpg)
+{!"It takes two...to pull the rope whilst treading water in a pool." left}(https://union.ic.ac.uk/rcc/caving/videos/tours/2018%20-%20ticino/P1090269-ANIMATION.gif)

 The pitches were generally rigged to avoid the water, which suggests that much of the time the flow is far larger, as we rarely had any problems at all getting down easily.
 One later pitch was cut more deeply, and the water flowed faster, with the rope passing right through it, an exhilarating glimpse of what a more aquatic canyon would be like.
 The jumps were generally low and the pools not too deep, and we all had a chance to practice jumping.
 Our technique was terrible, mostly landing butt first and making a huge splash, but it was fun and we avoided some of the huge 10 jumps by abseiling instead.